19hours/sg-statutes/Acts/Pawnbrokers Act 2015.md

 (4) To avoid doubt, the measures that a pawnbroker is required to take under this paragraph are in addition to any other measures that the pawnbroker is required to take under this Schedule.

-(5) In this paragraph, “relevant person” means a pawner, any person on whose behalf a pawner is acting, and any beneficial owner of such person.
+(5) In this paragraph, “relevant person” means a pawner, a customer, any person on whose behalf a pawner or customer is acting, and any beneficial owner of such person.

+[S 308/2019 wef 10/04/2019]

+[S 308/2019 wef 10/04/2019]

 New technologies